 - Whether to include information regarding parallel managed accounts;

-- Necessity to indicate whether you disregard or include a reporting fund’s investment in other private funds;
+- The necessity to indicate whether you disregard or include a reporting fund’s investment in other private funds;

 - Requirements for reporting information regarding the value of the reporting fund’s borrowings;